-3.3.10 Joint Record Holders in AL
+3.3.9 Joint Record Holders in AL

-If more than one individual or distinct team complete an identical record performance on the same calendar day and thereby break an existing record, the new record shall be registered in the names of all the individuals or teams involved.
+In the case of more than one individual or distinct team achieving an identical record performance on the same calendar day and thereby breaking an existing record, the new record shall be registered in the names of all the individuals or teams involved.
+Two or more teams are distinct only if they have no common members.

-3.3.11 Joint Record Holders in ST, SP, WS, Altitude/Fall, Largest Formation, Large Formation Sequential and Full Break Large Formation Sequential
+3.3.10 Joint Record Holders in CP, ST, SP, WS, Altitude/Fall, Largest Formation, Large Formation Sequential and Full Break Large Formation Sequential

-If more than one individual or distinct team achieve an identical Performance Record on the same calendar day and thereby break an existing record, the new record shall be registered in the name of all the individuals or teams involved.
+In the case of more than one individual or distinct team achieving an identical Performance Record on the same calendar day and thereby breaking an existing record, the new record shall be registered in the name of all the individuals or teams involved.
+Two or more teams are distinct only if they have no common members.